k-b-e-m/Shogi/src/test/TestList.md

   **Done**

+* [OK] When a queen is placed the threatmap is updated correctly.
+* [OK] When a bishop is placed the threatmap is updated correctly.
 * [OK] A bishop cannot move through pieces
 * [OK] A queen cannot move through pieces
 * [OK] When the rook is placed the threatmap is updated correctly.